atinanit/IEO_UCEC/projectseUCEC.md

 3. Adjust for known covariates | 6491 | chr1
 4. Adjust for known covariates + SVA | 7845 | chr1

 The number of DE genes importantly increases in the fourth model with respect to the other models.
 If the outcome of interest is not confounded with other sources of variation, the more variables that we put in the linear model, the fewer degrees of freedom it has, and therefore the less statistical power that it has.
-So, the model that is going to be used for the following analysis is the fourth model, **adjusting for known covariates plus the SVA**.
+However, the statistical power of our analysis increases, and this is a signal that the model has been adjusted for the data heterogenity that was difficulting the statistical power.
+Therefore, the model that is going to be used for posterior Functional Enrichment Analysis is the fourth model, **adjusting for known covariates plus the SVA**.

 ### Volcano plot